 A blog entry by Little Blue Bottle inspired me to echo her sentiments about her thoughts on the term “self-care” and how it’s perfectly fine to be just a mediocre person.
 That post spoke about how self-care is something necessary because we’re relentlessly chasing after something when in fact we shouldn’t even need it if we’re content being an ordinary someone.
 But sadly, in a digital era where images of perfect lives are dominating our feeds, we’re led to believe that we’re only capable of happiness if we can recreate the same scene—if we could only be like ‘that person’; if only we could have that; if only I’m as pretty as her; if only…

 So we go on this blind pursuit of what we think will complete us, measuring ourselves against the benchmarks of what others define as success.
 For me, at some point, I even thought that being busy was a badge of honor!

 Having come to terms with my priorities, there is one question that came to mind: “but doesn’t God call for us to be like the woman from Proverbs 31?
 That incredible noble woman who wakes up while it’s still night, who runs both the household and a business?”
 That’s a wonderful benchmark to have and I really do aspire to be like her.
 However, I am also clear that God has given us different gifts and calls us to different areas of His ministry.
-Not all of us are meant to share the same path as her.
+Not all of us are called to be her.
 We each have our own unique journey, according to His will.
 I think what’s important while we’re discovering our own path is to stay conscious of the pressure of keeping up with worldly benchmarks—they distract us from the benchmarks of God’s.